django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * You have 90 minutes to get some hands-on practice.
 Work alone or find a buddy.

-* Make sure you know who your team lead is.

 * Visit [pettwitter.com](https://pettwitter.com) and click the link to get in your small group's Zulip stream and app instance.

 * Attack it, with the help of these slides.